Sanmeet007/aot-api/README.md

 # aot-api
-Attack on Titan ( Shingeki no kyojin) Db API
+Attack on Titan ( Shingeki no kyojin) API